 I’ve been wanting to write this article for many years now.
-It’s about a subject many people just don’t think about and there’s no easy or sensitive way to approach it. it’s never been written about before to my knowledge, probably for good reason..
+It’s about a subject many people just don’t think about and there’s no easy or sensitive way to approach it.
+It’s never been written about before to my knowledge, probably for good reason..

 In the countryside there are no toilets.
-None.
+NONE.

-For people stalking in the afternoon/evening, its not so much of an issue I guess – but for deer stalkers setting out to hunt at the crack of dawn (no pun intended) or are stalking most of the day, what you eat the night before can soon become a major issue – and I’ve seen this ‘issue’ happen countless times to my stalking clients over the years.
+For people stalking in the afternoon/evening, it’s not so much of an issue I guess – but for deer stalkers setting out to hunt at the crack of dawn (no pun intended) or are stalking most of the day, what you eat the night before can soon become a major issue – and I’ve seen this ‘issue’ happen countless times to my stalking clients over the years.

-Animals, of course, naturally do it all the time and a are quite comfortable about it.
+Animals, of course, naturally do it all the time and are quite comfortable about it.
 But this is an experience not many humans in the modern age, ever consider a possibility, let alone prepare for.

 Let me spell it out.

 Deer stalking at dawn in the summer months for example, with sunrise times of 04:40 or so in June, means a start of 03:40.
 Then add the time between getting up and travelling to the stalk location.
-If you’re lucky, the stalk location may be nearby, but that still means getting up at roughly 02:30 in the morning or it could be earlier if your further away from the stalk venue.
+If you’re lucky, the stalk location may be nearby, but that still means getting up at roughly 02:30 in the morning, or it could be earlier if you’re further away from the stalk venue.

 In short, this means that your body clock is out of sync and whilst some people seem to have a cast iron constitution, many of us (particularly if we are starting to age in years) do not.
 It is therefore important to consider what you eat the night before hunting to ensure (as best you can) that you don’t need to ‘use the facilities’ during your stalk session.